 - I’m not sure who to go to for help

-If you’re not sure who to go to for help, take a look at the handy guide to local NHS services over on the Herefordshire and Worcestershire Clinical Commissioning Group’s website.
+If you’re not sure who to go to for help, you may find it useful to visit Herefordshire & Worcestershire Integrated Care Service's website.